Leadership Speaker for Corporate Offsite

 Chris ran hundreds of companies across every continent as Global CEO of Havas Creative Network.
 He is the author of No Bullshit Leadership, Indispensable, and No Bullshit Change.
 His offsite keynote is built on a decade of turning around failing businesses and codifying what he learned into frameworks anyone can use.
 He opens with self-deprecation – admitting Grey was 'a really, really, really shit business' when he took over – and closes with 'you can all do this.'
 The Five Golden Rules give every person in the room a shared language and a practical toolkit.

-Primary Audience: Mid-to-senior leadership teams at corporate offsites and away days.
-Pain Point: Offsite fatigue.
+Primary audience: Mid-to-senior leadership teams at corporate offsites and away days.
+Core pain point: Offsite fatigue.
 Teams who have sat through consultant presentations, done trust exercises, and returned to the office with nothing that changes how they work.
 Cynicism about 'another leadership talk.'
-Key Message: Leadership is difficult but not complicated.
+Key message: Leadership is difficult but not complicated.
 The Leadership Industrial Complex makes billions by overcomplicating it.
 Anybody who tries to make it sound complicated – call bullshit.
-Desired Outcome: A shared language (the Five Golden Rules), renewed energy, and the permission to strip away complexity.
+Desired outcome: A shared language (the Five Golden Rules), renewed energy, and the permission to strip away complexity.
 Teams leave with a framework they can reference in Monday's meeting.

 Leadership